 In October 2015 the Director of Adult Social Services gave approval authorising a procurement strategy of setting up four consecutive separate framework agreements with the first being set up in year one, followed by subsequent tendering exercises in years two, three and four.
 This effectively gives new suppliers in the market an opportunity to be appointed to one of these framework agreements and allows the council to expand the number of items available to service users by asking bidders to submit new prices against a revised schedule of items.
-This was recorded as a Key Decision.
+This was recorded as a Key Decision on the 2nd September 2015.

-This procurement strategy provides the flexibility and innovation required by the service to ensure customers' needs are met by the most up to date product .The first framework agreement will commence 1st September 2016 until 31st August 2017 and the fourth and final framework agreement will expire 31st August 2020.
+This procurement strategy provides the flexibility and innovation required by the service to ensure customers' needs are met by the most up to date product .The first framework agreement commenced on the 1st September 2016 until 31st August 2017 and the fourth and final framework agreement will be procured next year to expire 31st August 2020.

-The purpose of this report is to seek approval to appoint the suppliers listed in appendix 2 to the framework agreement for year 1 following a competitive tendering exercise.
+The purpose of this report is to seek approval to appoint the suppliers listed in appendix 2 to the framework agreement for year 3 following a competitive tendering exercise.